 Riders can choose from a HED Belgium Disc wheelset or upgrade to the Enve WS 3.4C Alloy or Chris King wheels.
 Additional features include Breezer dropouts, subtle fender mounts, ultra-thin seat stays, and a Thru-Axle specific design with 142x12mm spacing.

-Gravel Bikes By Sage Titanium
+Gravel Bikes by Sage Titanium

 The Barlow is one of Sage Titanium’s most popular bikes, designed to appeal to the adventurous gravel riders of Oregon, USA, and beyond.

 It’s touted as the “one bike to rule them all” and is built with all different terrain types in mind.
-The Barlow is an endurance on-road and off-road machine that feels just as comfortable smashing gravel trails along the backcountry as it does hitting the tarmac on long cross-country tours.
+The Barlow is an endurance on-road and an off-road machine that feels just as comfortable smashing gravel trails along the backcountry as it does hitting the tarmac on long cross-country tours.

 It’s constructed from the same 3/2.5 titanium that makes up all Sage bicycles, with an Enve GRD Carbon disc fork that fits a snap-on carbon fender.
 Drivechain options range from Shimano’s 105 R7020 to the Dura-Ace R9170 Di2 that can make use of Sage’s patented Cable Clip System (CCS) for streamlined cable routing.